cloudfoundry/diego-release/CONTRIBUTING.md

     ./scripts/run-unit-tests

 We recommend running the unit tests against both a local MySQL and a local PostgreSQL database as described [above](#running-the-sql-unit-tests).
-That is, the script should be invoked with the `RUN_SQL_TESTS` environment variable set to `TRUE`.

-If your want to run the entire unit test suite on concourse and have the `fly` CLI on your path, you can run
+If you want to run the entire unit test suite on concourse and have the `fly` CLI on your path, you can run

     ./scripts/run-unit-tests-concourse